dradtke/blog/content/post/gtk-giphy.md

 We have the data, but it's not going to be very useful unless we can show it to someone!
-It is possible to use a design tool like [Glade][glade] to help out (and for your bigger, more serious projects, it's likely the best option), but instead, we're just going to lump the whole UI into a single block of code.
+It is possible to use a design tool like [Glade][glade] to help out (and for your bigger, more serious projects, it's a better option than what I'm doing here), but instead, we're just going to lump the whole UI into a single block of code.

 First, let's think about what we need.
 At its simplest, all we need is a search box, a place to put the image, and a place to put the image's